Outdoor Adventures: Clean the Kish

 WHAT TO WEAR:

-The current forecast is 51deg at 9am with W 7mph winds and warm up to 66deg by 1pm.
+The expected forecast is 58deg at 8am and warm up to 71deg by 12pm.
 We recommend you dress for the cooler weather and wear layers.
-If you are in the river, wool socks and a beanie are highly recommended.
+If you are in the river, wool socks and a beanie are recommended as the water temps will be cool.
 Remember to come prepared with any personal needs i.e., emergency medications, water, sunscreen, etc.

-If you are seeking volunteer credit verification, email us, we will send you a certificate.
+If you are seeking volunteer credit verification, we will have certificates you can get at check out, or you can email us after the date, and we can send you a certificate.